Our Team

 I wish clients knew that no one cares what you wear, what you look like when you train, or what weight you can lift.
 The community only cares that you show up, do your best and be positive – the coaches will take care of the rest.”

 You can say the rest is history.
-I not only fell in love with CrossFit and the CF community, but also discovered powerlifting and strongman.
-I love the confidence that people gain through CrossFit – doing things they never thought they could do.
+I not only fell in love with Functional Fitness and the community, but also discovered powerlifting and strongman.
+I love the confidence that people gain through doing things they never thought they could do.
 It’s been great, and I’ve never looked back.

 Rob Rigdon